Skip to main content

 Background

 Carl Grillmair worked at Caltech as an astronomer and astrophysicist for nearly 30 years, based at the Infrared Processing and Analysis Center (IPAC).
-He published 147 peer-reviewed papers over his career.
+He published 147 peer-reviewed papers over his career, with three more in preparation at the time of his death.
+He secured over 400 hours as principal investigator and 2,700+ hours as co-investigator on the Hubble and Spitzer Space Telescopes.
 He was renowned for his research on the collisions and tidal interactions of galaxies, dark matter, and the search for water on planets outside our solar system (exoplanets).
 According to the Daily Mail, he contributed to the discovery of water on a distant planet, with colleagues calling his work "ingenious" and adding that the research could point to signs of life less than 160 light-years from Earth.
-In 2007, he discovered three giant stellar streams arcing over the Milky Way.
+In 2007, as lead author, he made a landmark discovery capturing sufficient light from distant planets to identify atmospheric molecules — a first in the field.
+He also discovered dozens of stellar streams — ancient remnants from collisions between the Milky Way and other galaxies.

 NEO Surveyor and Dual-Use Technology